- Brand name

 AMOXIL capsules are available as:

-- red and yellow coloured capsules marked with ‘GS JVL’ containing 500mg of amoxycillin, or
+- red and yellow coloured capsules marked with ‘AM500’ containing 500mg of amoxicillin, or

-- red and yellow coloured capsules marked with ‘GS LEX’ containing 250mg of amoxycillin.
+- red and yellow coloured capsules marked with ‘AM250’ containing 250mg of amoxicillin.

 AMOXIL syrup sachets are available as:

-All AMOXIL preparations contain the active ingredient amoxycillin.
+All AMOXIL preparations contain the active ingredient amoxicillin (as trihydrate).

-AMOXIL capsules also contain the inactive ingredient magnesium stearate.
+AMOXIL capsules also contain the inactive ingredient magnesium stearate and talc.
 The capsule shells are made of gelatin and contain the following colouring agents: erythrosine, indigo carmine, iron oxide yellow, titanium dioxide and Opacode White A-R 9658.

 AMOXIL syrup sachets contain the inactive ingredients disodium edetate, sodium benzoate, sodium citrate, xanthan gum, ammonium glycyrrhizinate, sucrose, lemon trusil flavour (16-8162), strawberry trusil flavour (17-8729) and peach trusil flavour (17-3449).